-I hadn’t thought about how I would typically introduce myself until a friend recently mentioned that she doesn’t have that “thing” to describe who she is besides her job title, which honestly isn’t as straightforward either.
+I hadn’t thought about how I would typically introduce myself until a friend recently mentioned that she doesn’t have that “thing” to describe who she is beside her job title, which isn’t as straightforward either.

-If you remember, when we were younger, we dream of becoming something a little unrealistic, possibly simpler, or maybe a bit grand when we’re asked what we want to be when we grow up.
+When we were younger, we dreamed of becoming something a little unrealistic, possibly simpler, or maybe a bit grand when asked what we wanted to be when we grew up.

 Some would say they want to be a pirate, an astronaut, a truck driver, a teacher, a carpenter, a firefighter, and many more.

-Then somewhere along the way, we neglected the innocent child inside us, and we chose to be “adults” and realists.
+Then, somewhere along the way, we neglected the innocent child inside us and chose to be “adults” and realists.
 So, we settled for a more “practical career” set by the prior generation.

 In the first Avengers movie, Tony Stark and Captain America had banter.
-Cap asked Tony that if he removed his suit of armor, what would he be, to which Tony jokingly replied, “genius, billionaire, playboy, philanthropist.”
+Cap asked Tony what if he removed his suit of armor, what would he be, to which Tony jokingly replied, “Genius, billionaire, playboy, philanthropist.”

-Many of us think of our titles as who we are, but I believe underneath the cushion of our jobs and degrees is a childhood dream hoping to be revived again.
+Many of us think of our titles as who we are, but underneath the cushion of our jobs and degrees is a childhood dream hoping to be revived again.

-That idea was mainly influenced by Chandler Bing from FRIENDS in an episode when he said he would be a “Crazy Snake Man.”
-It’s sad, I know, but often, we also want to have that hook.
+That idea was mainly influenced by Chandler Bing from the sitcom FRIENDS when he said he would be a “Crazy Snake Man.”
+It’s sad, but often, we also want to have that hook.